randydailey/proximit-mbta-push/README.md

 ### Background

-While most of the app logic has been rewritten by [Randy Dailey](https://github.com/randydailey) and [Jeff Lopes](https://github.com/jefflopes), the original code for this project and node/couchdb architecture was borrowed from [mbta_alerts](https://github.com/codeforboston/mbta-alerts "MBTA Alerts Repo") repo.
+The original code for this project and node/couchdb architecture was borrowed from the similar [mbta_alerts](https://github.com/codeforboston/mbta-alerts "MBTA Alerts Repo") project.
 Thank you to the folks at codeforboston!

+Much of the app logic was then rewritten by [Randy Dailey](https://github.com/randydailey) and [Jeff Lopes](https://github.com/jefflopes),

 ### Tech Notes